Glomerulonephritis in Children

 - The kidneys contain many tiny coils of blood vessels called glomeruli.
 Glomerulonephritis is a type of kidney disease where these become inflamed.
 The disease makes it hard for the kidneys to filter the blood.

-- The condition has many possible causes, such as autoimmune disease, or other diseases or an infection.
+- The condition has many possible causes, such as an autoimmune disease or an infection.

 - Symptoms can include dark brown urine, less urine, and low energy.